 Trip adviser: Get reviews and recommendations on lodging and things to see from others who have been there

 Travelmag: Get ideas of places to visit and things to do from entertaining travelogues

 What to pack?
-Pack using a checklist so you ensure that you have brought all the necessities for your experience abroad.
-Keep in mind that you will likely purchase additional items and souvenirs while abroad, so leave extra space in your luggage or bring an extra bag.
-Also remember that many basic items can be purchased almost anywhere in the world.
+Pack using a checklist so you ensure you bring all the necessities for your experience abroad.
+Keep in mind that you will likely purchase additional items and souvenirs while abroad.
+Leave extra space in your luggage or bring an extra bag.
+Remember, many basic items can be purchased almost anywhere in the world.
 For some items, such as toiletries, it may make more sense to bring a small amount and purchase more locally as needed.

 Documents and IDs